alexyorke/beginning-ci-cd-book/src/chapters/Getting_started_with_GitHub_Actions.md

 | run: npm test                                                                                            |                                                                    |                                                    |

 > In this example, we demonstrate how you can execute commands on your local computer to simulate what a build server does.
 You can effectively use your own laptop as a server, albeit with caveats mentioned earlier.
 As an exercise, consider installing the GitHub Actions agent on your computer.
 Then, set up a self-hosted runner and execute the build script on it.
 This process will allow you to recreate or emulate the actions performed by a build server, right from your local environment.
 See the appendix for more info.

+## Aside

+The script `echo hello world` is a Bash script.
+Note that while Bash is commonly used, some scripts might be written for `sh`, which has slight syntax differences.
+For Windows runners, remember that these execute PowerShell scripts—not Bash scripts.
+This guide does not cover PowerShell in detail, but if you are new to Bash, consider reading a beginner’s guide.
+Given Bash’s long-standing usage, it’s likely to remain relevant for some time.

+The feedback loop for workflow changes can be slow—you typically need to edit, commit, and run the workflow on GitHub Actions to see the results.
+To streamline this process, consider these strategies:

+1. **Simplify Workflow Steps:**
+   Ensure that workflow steps are simple enough to run locally.
+This improves speed and manageability.
+Use provider-agnostic scripts (e.g., PowerShell or Bash).

+2. **Use Docker Containers:**
+   Create and use a Docker container that closely mirrors the GitHub Actions environment.
+This lets you test workflows locally in a similar setting.

+3. **Utilize the `act` Library:**
+   The [`act`](https://github.com/nektos/act) library lets you run GitHub Actions locally.
+While it may not perfectly replicate the GitHub Actions environment, it works well for simpler scripts.
+See the appendix for more details.

+## Aside end

 Workflow files must be stored in the `.github/workflows` directory of your repository.
 This YAML file dictates the sequence of operations executed by GitHub Actions during the CI/CD process.